Getting that certain je ne sais quoi...

 Hold back on heat

-As much as I love how my hair initially feels when I blow dry it, it's pretty clear too much heat styling also fries my hair and since my hair is not delicious tater tots this isn't exactly ideal.
+As much as I love how my hair initially feels when I blow dry it, it's pretty clear too much heat styling also fries my hair, and since my hair is not delicious tater tots, this isn't exactly ideal.
 So, I've been giving my blow dryer a break and opt to air dry my hair.
 If I know I'm going to curl my hair I will at max only do it twice a week.
-In fact, my rule I didn't realize was a rule until now but more I fell into this habit is that I will only heat style twice a week, if even that.
-The rest is up to God and product.
+In fact, my rule I didn't realize was a rule until now but more I fell into this habit is that I will only heat style twice a week if even that.
+The rest is up to God and the product.

 Masks/treatments on weekends

 I tried this out recently, using the aforementioned Carol's Daughter hair oil and their Sacred Tiare conditioning mask and it definitely left my hair feeling pretty awesome for the first half of the week.
-I like the Carol's Daughter mask but I really prefer my hair stylist's conditioning treatment, I Dig Your Hair Repair Conditioning Hairapy, better because it doesn't have silicones and she put a lot of really good ingredients in there and I really want to support her business because she works her ass off on these products and in salon and getting the word out.
+I like the Carol's Daughter mask, but I really prefer my hairstylist's conditioning treatment, I Dig Your Hair Repair Conditioning Hairapy, better because it doesn't have silicones and she put a lot of excellent ingredients in there.
+Also, I really want to support her business because she works her ass off on these products and in the salon and getting the word out.
 I'm not even sponsored or get anything for mentioning this, by the way, I just really love and believe in her products and her as a woman-owned independent small business.

 Does this approach sounds like something you'd like to try?
 Let me know!